"It's my business, looking beyond the external."

 - Betty and Veronica: To Superman, except she and Lana were both The Veronica.
 More recently, Lana's Betty and Lois is Veronica, when there's a question of it at all (for example, Smallville).

-- Big Bra to Fill: Lois is traditionally played by actors who are petite and lean.
+- Big Bra to Fill: Lois is traditionally played by actors who are petite and lean, with the exception of Smallville.
 (See: Noel Neill, Margot Kidder, Teri Hatcher, Dana Delaney.)
 This despite the fact that Lois, uh.... developed◊ a bit in the modern era.
-Smallville's Erica Durance was neither of those things, so she counts as a subversion; indeed, there was numerous jokes directed at Lois' bustline on the show.

 - Brainy Brunette/Fiery Redhead: She has both the brains and the attitude and has been depicted as both over the years, though jet black hair is her most common look.